fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Done yielding!
 # => nil
 ```
 On `line 1`, we define a method `method_no_yield`, which returns `nil` when called.
-While we do not explicitly include the `yield` keyword within the definition, like all other methods within Ruby, it is still able to accept a block as an implicit parameter when called, per `line 16` - however, as there is no `yield` keyword within the method definition, `method_no_yield` does not do anything with the block passed to it and simply returns `nil`, as if we had not passed a block as an argument.
+While we do not explicitly include the `yield` keyword within the definition, like all other methods within Ruby, it is still able to accept an implicit block when called, per `line 16` - however, as there is no `yield` keyword within the method definition, `method_no_yield` does not do anything with the block passed to it and simply returns `nil`, as if we had not passed a block as an argument.

 We also define a method `method_yield` on `lines 4-8`, which __does__ include a `yield` keyword.
 This means that the `method_yield` method expects a block as an argument when it is called.
 Per `line 19`, calling `method_yield` without a block will raise a `LocalJumpError`.